Mindfulness for Aging: Simple Practices for Steadier Later Life

 No retreat required.

-A person can practice in a kitchen chair, on a bus seat, or during a three-minute breathing pause before opening a laptop.
+A person can practice while resting a cotton sleeve against the wrist, pausing near a camping lantern after evening chores, or taking three steady breaths between garden tasks.
 Mindfulness is secular and does not require special beliefs, special clothing, or an app.
 Effects are usually gradual.
-For older adults, short practices done often are usually more realistic than rare long sessions because consistency matters more than intensity.
+One pattern we notice with older adults is that short practices repeated often tend to fit real life better than rare long sessions, because consistency matters more than intensity.

 How mindfulness for aging works in the body and mind